Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: EXPERIMENTAL SETUP

 The Si(Li)-detector was placed in a holder and equipped with a tungsten collimator with diameter of $12$~mm.
 The total insensitive layer of the input detector window including the gold-plated $p$-contact was about 470~nm of silicon equivalent.
 The thickness of the insensitive layer of diffuse lithium on the back side of the detector was identified through the ratio of the total absorption peak areas for $^{241}$Am source gamma lines with energies of $26.2$~keV and $59.6$~keV to be $420$~$\mu\rm{m}$.

+The removable square-shaped transmission detector $\rm{24\times24~mm^2}$ has a thickness of $300$~$\mu\rm{m}$.
+The energy resolution of the cooled detector was measured to be FWHM = 7.9~keV.
+Switching the transmission detector into anti-coincidence mode with the Si(Li)- detector allows one to determine the $\gamma$- and X-ray contribution to the Si(Li) detector spectrum \cite{Ale2018}.

-The $^{144}$Ce source in the form of a dried drop of colloidal solution was placed on the surface of a maylar substrate with thickness of $50$~$\mathrm{\mu}$m.
+The $^{144}$Ce source in the form of a dried drop of colloidal solution was placed on the surface of a mylar substrate with thickness of $50$~$\mathrm{\mu}$m.
 The substrate was fixed in a delrin ring and placed on a supporting structure at the distance of $8.9$~mm from the detector surface.
 The thickness distribution over the spot of the dried source $^{144}$Ce was determined from the measured energy spectrum of alpha particles originating from the decays of $^{241}$Am and $^{244}$Cm, which were preserved in the source as low activity impurities after purification of the $^{144}$Ce source.
 The average thickness of the source was determined as~$\approx 1.0~\mu$m.

+A HPGe-detector 160 $\rm{cm^3}$ volume in a low background setup was used to detect additional $\gamma$-activity in the $\rm{^{144}Ce}$-source.
+The main extraneous $\gamma$'s are associated with the isotope $\rm{^{154}Eu}$ activity, which was 0.004 relative to the $\rm{^{144}Ce}$ activity at the end of the measurements.
+The comparison was made using $\gamma$-lines with energies of 723~keV and 697~keV for $\rm{^{154}Eu}$ and $\rm{^{144}Pr}$, respectively.
+The next most important activity of $\rm{^{152}Eu}$ is an order of magnitude less than the activity of $\rm{^{154}Eu}$.

 The entire installation of the Si(Li)-detector and ${\rm{^{144}Ce}}$ source was placed in a vacuum cryostat and was cooled down to the temperature of liquid nitrogen (LN).
 The Si(Li)-detector was equipped with a charge-sensitive preamplifier with a field-effect transistor placed inside the vacuum cryostat and cooled down to the LN temperature.
 The negative bias voltage of $1$~kV was applied directly to the gold coating of the detector.

 The signal from the preamplifier was registered by 8-channel CAEN v1725 digitizer with sampling rate of $250$~MHz.
 Further transformations with the signal were performed digitally.
 The time reference and the record trigger of the event were formed on the basis of the signal after digital CR-2RC formation, while the amplitude analysis was performed using triangular shaping.
 The signals were recorded on event-by-event basis, a time reference and amplitude were recorded for each event.